Student use of a quantum simulation and visualization tool: Discussion and Implications for Instruction

-This study shows that only sparse moments of student reasoning happen during the \emph{Explore/Revise} phase.
-We think that this may be due to the fact that Composer was not developed to focus on student reasoning, but more on simulating and visualizing a wide array of quantum mechanical systems~\cite{Composer_Cookbook}.
-This suggests that Composer is best used in conjunction with a textbook, exercise, lecture, or other tool that focuses on elucidating the reasoning behind the physical behavior of the system under study.
-For example, student reasoning may be better developed in an exercise where students work out a problem using mathematical representations and check their answers in Composer.
+Thus, Composer is likely, as with most other quantum visualization and simulation tools, best used in conjunction with a textbook, exercise, lecture, or other tool that focuses on elucidating the reasoning behind the physical behavior of the system under study, as is done in Refs.~\cite{Rainer_2002, Zollman, Physlet, PhET_QM}.
+For example, student reasoning may be better developed in an exercise where students work out a problem using mathematical representations and check their answers in Composer before being asked to reason about the problem.
 This can help them to build insight into problems where they connect what they see in Composer with what they have worked out mathematically.
 Additionally, these exercises should help students develop better reasoning through guiding questions that connect the math to the visualizations~\cite{Wilcox_2013}.